Cloudslab/sfcwikiworkload/readme.txt

-This is a tutorial for generate 3-tired web applications for SFC experiments used in CloudSimSDN.
+This is a tutorial for generate 3-tired web applications for SFC experiments used in CloudSimSDN https://github.com/Cloudslab/cloudsimsdn.

 Author:
 Jay Son (Jungmin Son)